beacarido806-creator/Carido.portfolio/README.md

 ### **About Me** ♥

 Hello!
-My name is  **KRISTINE BEA CARIDO** , a Bachelor of Science in Information Technology (BSIT) student.
+My name is  **KRISTINE BEA CARIDO** , a 2nd year Bachelor of Science in Information Technology (BSIT) student.

 I am passionate about technology, programming, and building systems that solve real-world problems.
 I enjoy learning how software and web systems work and continuously improving my skills in development and problem-solving.